 With the Omni XLT 102, you’ll be able to take advantage of its 1000 mm focal length and German Equatorial mount to make the most out of its superb motion controls and easily track whichever heavenly bodies you please.
 It’s f/9.8 focal ratio makes it a ‘slow’ scope and so less prone to chromatic aberrations (which is a good thing) although, as you’ll see below, it does still have challenges in that department.

-As our guide to telescope prices shows, the Omni XLT 102 (which is a 4-inch refractor) retails as expected for around $500.
-You can check the current price on Amazon by clicking this link.
+As our guide to telescope prices shows, the Omni XLT 102 (which is a 4-inch refractor) retails as expected for around $550.
+You can check today’s price on Highpoint Scientific (link opens a new tab).

 In this article, we’ll talk about the features of the Omni XLT 102 and examine the pros and cons of this telescope, including through the eyes of actual users.